No HSR Filing Means No Antitrust Issues? Think Again!

 Amy Ray represents clients in high-profile U.S. and international antitrust matters.
 She focuses on transactions, litigation, investigations, and counseling with a competition nexus.

-She regularly advises on substantive antitrust analyses of business combinations and joint ventures.
-Amy also has substantial experience providing advice to funds and other institutional investors as well as in counseling on issues related to the Hart-Scott-Rodino Act.
+She regularly advises on substantive antitrust analyses of business combinations and antitrust compliance, including vertical pricing and distribution issues.
+Amy has substantial counseling experience in strategic transactions as well as in providing advice to financial investors on issues related to the Hart-Scott-Rodino Act.

 Global Competition Review featured her as one of its “40 Under 40 – Class of 2016” antitrust lawyers in its global survey.